Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

     ADD COLUMN truck_age NUMBER(4);
 ```

-### Step 2 - Adding Calculate Values to our Column
+### Step 2 - Adding Calculated Values to our Column
 With the column in place, we can kick off the next query which will [UPDATE](https://docs.snowflake.com/en/sql-reference/sql/update) the new, empty `truck_age` column using the Truck Age calculation we built in the previous section.
 ```
 UPDATE frostbyte_tasty_bytes.raw_pos.truck_dev t